 An individual, team, or organization that has made an outstanding contribution to the field of public health and vision and eye health at a community, state, national, and/or international level.
-If awarded, the nominee must be available to present at the 2018 Focus on Eye Health National Summit in Washington, DC on July, 2018 to receive the award.
+If awarded, the recipient or representative (if a team or organization) must be available to present at the 2019 Focus on Eye Health National Summit in Washington, DC on July 17, 2019 to receive the award.
 Travel expenses will be covered from anywhere in the United States (if international, note Prevent Blindness will reimburse airfare up to $600).

-Email the items listed above with the subject “Jenny Pomeroy Award” to Nita Patel Sinha, Director of Public Health at email@example.com.
-The submission deadline for the 2018 award is October 27, 2017 at noon, Eastern Time.
+Email the items listed above with the subject “Jenny Pomeroy Award” to Nita Patel Sinha, Director of Public Health at firstname.lastname@example.org.
+The deadline for nominations is Dec.
+13, 2018, at noon, Eastern Time.

 The Johns Hopkins University School-Based Eye Care Team.
 Team members include Megan E. Collins, MD, MPH; David S. Friedman, MD, MPH, PhD; Michael X. Repka, MD, MBA; Robert E. Slavin, PhD; and Nancy A. Madden, PhD.